GMOD/Apollo3/packages/apollo-cli/README.md

 ## `apollo assembly add-fasta`

-Add assembly sequences from local fasta file or external source
+Add new assembly from local or external fasta file

 ```
 USAGE